PabloMP2P/ClassyC/README.md

 - The OBJECT class has a unique implementation pattern: it is the only class that has no base class and is not defined with the `CLASS_` prefix.
 - The OBJECT class is the base for all classes, and ensures that every object has the fundamental capabilities required for ClassyC's operation, such as proper destruction and synchronization.
 - The library is optimized to reduce levels of indirection and data overhead.
-- If the compiler doesn't support automatic destruction, ensure that for every `CREATE_HEAP`, there is a corresponding `DESTROY_FREE` to prevent memory leaks.
+- If the compiler doesn't support automatic destruction, ensure that for every `NEW_ALLOC`, there is a corresponding `DESTROY_FREE` to prevent memory leaks.
 - Ensure that `DESTROY_FREE` is only used with heap-allocated objects.
 - Make sure to nullify all pointers to the instance after calling `DESTROY_FREE` or `DESTROY` to avoid dangling pointers.
 The DESTROY_FREE macro for heap-allocated objects already sets the passed pointer to NULL.
 - The recursive macros limit the inheritance depth to 9 levels.